Q Soc Committee 2013/2014

-Elaine is a 2nd Yr Law & French student, first elected at our EGM in January, Elaine has dived head first into the society and continues to be one of the most involved people around.
+Elaine is a 2nd Yr Law student, first elected at our EGM in January 2013, Elaine has dived head first into the society and continues to be one of the most involved people around.
+The first person to win Trinity’s Fresher of the Year for her work with Q Soc, she’s been a strong advocate for raising the profile of queer women, creative outlets and gender discussion within the society.
 She’s a lover of all things “murder-y” (her own words), and has a penchant for angry law articles and presentations about LGBTQ issues.
-She’s very passionate about creative writing and even wrote a scene in last year’s Qsoc play.

 Joel Anthony Loll-McKeever

-Joel is a final year English student and has been heavily involved in student life and queer activism at Trinity; National Fresher of the Year in 1st Yr, previously he was P.R.O and last year the Auditor of the society, his ambition for the society has helped it reach the level of support, inclusion, activism and creativity it has today.While taking a step back to OCM this year he is as keen as ever to bring his voice to the table.
+Joel is a 4th Yr English student and has been heavily involved in student life and queer activism at Trinity; National Fresher of the Year in 1st Yr, Q Soc P.R.O in 2nd Year and last year the Auditor of the society, his ambition for the society has helped it reach the level of support, inclusion, activism and creativity it has today.While taking a step back to OCM this year he is as keen as ever to bring his voice to the table.
 Always ready with a Doctor Who or Science Fiction reference, Joel has a penchant for the geekier things in life and isn’t ashamed to let us know it.